antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 <a id="investigating_tumor_heterogeneity"> </a>

-Student Course: Investigating Intra-tumor Heterogeneity
+Graduate Course: Investigating Intra-tumor Heterogeneity
 =================================

 *Analyse tumor heterogeneity in Neuroblastoma using the R2 data analysis platform*